netfoundry/zfw/README.md

 ### Native EBPF based IPv4 and IPv6 Masquerade support

-zfw can now provide native IPv4/IPv6 masquerade operation for outbound pass through connections which can be enabled via on WAN facing interface:
+zfw can now provide native IPv4/IPv6 masquerade operation for outbound pass through connections which can be enabled on a WAN facing interface:

 ```sudo zfw -k, --masquerade <ifname>```